Dog Suffocation Awareness: Bree Almost Suffocated In A Chip Bag—Prevent Pet Suffocation

 Blue tragically suffocated in a Cheetos bag

-In 2013, I documented 75 dogs that died from suffocation with 50 of them suffocating in chip bags, mostly Frito Lay products.
+By 2013, I had documented 75 dogs that died from suffocation.
+50 of them suffocated in chip bags, mostly Frito-Lay products.

-In 2014, I have already heard from 15 stricken pet owners whose dogs suffocated this year, 11 of these in chip bags.
+In 2014, I had already heard from 15 stricken pet owners whose dogs suffocated that year.
+11 of these in chip bags.

 And, these are only the ones who have contacted me.
 The actual number is, I have no doubt, far greater.